repobee/repobee/docs/getting_started.rst

     environment.

 The basic workflow of RepoBee is best described by example.
-In this section, I will walk you through how to set up an Organization_ with master and student repositories by showing every single step I would perform myself.
+In this section, I will walk you through how to set up a target organization with master and student repositories by showing every single step I would perform myself.
 The basic workflow can be summarized in the following steps:

 1. Create an organization (the target organization).
 2. Configure RepoBee for the target organization.
 3. Verify settings.
-4. Setting up the master repos.
+4. Set up the master repos.
-5. Setting up the student repos.
+5. Set up the student repos.

-There is more to RepoBee, such as opening/closing issues, updating student repos and cloning repos in batches, but here we will just look at the bare minimum to get started.
-Now, let's delve into these steps in greater detail.
+This should leave you with enough knowledge to use the rudimentary features of RepoBee.
+There is much more to RepoBee, such as opening/closing issues, updating student repos and cloning repos in batches.
+This is covered in later sections, but you don't necessarily need to go through the entire guide in one go.
+Now, let's delve into the above steps in greater detail.

 Create an organization
 ======================